Building the Bracket

-Step one: Initial Ballot
+Step One: Initial Ballot

-At the beginning of selection week, each committee member receives an "initial ballot" comprised of two columns listing all eligible Division I teams in alphabetical order.
+At the beginning of selection week, each committee member member casts an "initial ballot" comprised of two columns listing all eligible Division I teams in alphabetical order.
 Each committee member will submit the ballot by Wednesday afternoon, the first full day of selection meetings.
 The committee members may select up to 36 teams as at-large teams.
 These are teams the individual member believes are “locks” to make the tournament, regardless of any other results.
 There is no minimum to the number of teams the committee may select as at-large teams on the initial ballot.
 The committee also selects an unlimited number of teams that merit consideration for the tournament.
-However, these teams should only be those that the committee member strongly feels might be one of the best 36 best teams to fill the at-large berths.
+However, these teams should only be those that the committee member strongly feels might be one of the 36 best teams to fill the at-large berths.

-Step two: Selections
+Step Two: Selections

-Step three: Seeding
+Step Three: Seeding

 The committee will take teams that have been voted into the tournament as at-large teams, or have earned the automatic qualifier from their conference, and vote on teams (four at a time) to seed list.
 The top four teams on the first seeding vote make up the initial one line (the four No. 1 seeds).
 The committee will switch back and forth between selecting and seeding teams throughout the week.
 Ultimately, the committee will create a seed list -- 1 through 68 -- which serves as a rank order of all of the teams in the field.
 Once that seed list is finished (the committee will spend several hours making sure each team is in the proper spot on the list), the committee is ready to begin the next step in the process.

-Step four: Bracketing
+Step Four: Bracketing